DiscordBM/DiscordBM/README.md

 )

 /// it's important to shutdown the httpClient _after all requests are done_, even if one failed
-/// libraries like vapor take care of this on their own if you use the shared http client try await httpClient.shutdown()
+/// libraries like Vapor take care of this on their own if you use the shared http client try await httpClient.shutdown()
 ```